What is Trekking? Why and How to Trek in Nepal?

 No idea about "where to trek in Nepal? or" when to trek in Nepal?"

-Nepal is literally the paradise for travel freaks.
+Nepal is literally a paradise for travel freaks.
 There are so many awesome remote mountain paths that you can explore.
-The options are unlimited and so is the experience.
+The options are unlimited, and so is the experience.
 Each region has its own perks that cannot be found in any other trekking region.
-You can either go for a month-long trek in the east or just wander around the street of Pokhara and Kathmandu.
+You can either go for a month-long trek in the east or just wander around the streets of Pokhara and Kathmandu.
 Jungle trekking is also popular in Nepal.

 No matter which region you trek, you can enjoy the friendliness of the people, enjoy the magnetism of the mountains, and be at peace with yourself.
 Could you ask or want for anything more?